 -- Create safe, respectful, and stimulating environments for young children based on knowledge of young children's development, characteristics, and needs.

--- Design lessons for P-3 students that include accurate content, appropriate strategies, assessments, and materials, and accommodate diverse learning needs.
+-- Design lessons for Pre-K-3 students that include accurate content, appropriate strategies, assessments, and materials, and accommodate diverse learning needs.

 -- Practice the ethical behaviors and professional dispositions expected of BJU early childhood candidates.

 Fourth Year +